See Meghan Markle and Prince Harry's First Christmas Card With Archie

 Nonetheless, it's a refreshing sight.
 This is just one of the few glimpses into their private life Harry and Meghan have offered since they wed in 2018.
 Over the past year and a half, the new parents have shared photos from their nuptials and various royal engagements, while keeping their day-to-day life very intimate, to say the least.

 Normally, the public would see more of Harry and Meghan, but this fall the duo chose to take their small family across the pond for the holidays.
+A family spokesperson recently confirmed that they're currently enjoying "the warmth of the Canadian people and the beauty of the landscape with their young son."

 A source previously told E!
-News that the family of three is in Los Angeles, with Meghan's mother Doria Ragland, where they spent Thanksgiving.
+News that the family of three spent Thanksgiving in Los Angeles with Meghan's mother, Doria Ragland.
 In addition, the source says the Sussex's intend on celebrating Christmas with Doria, rather than the rest of the royal family at Sandringham, a choice which has drawn some attention from both critics and fans.

 However, any gossip about their extended vacation to California was quelled when the Sussex spokesperson stated, "the decision is line with precedent set previously by other members of the Royal family and has the support of Her Majesty the Queen."

 Plus, it's not out of the norm for royals to spend holidays with their respective in-laws.
 After all, Kate and Prince Williamspent Christmas 2012 with the Middletons.

 Regardless of their location, there's no doubt the Sussex's will have a happy holiday.